eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/other-sw-dev-roles.md

 	- R
 	- Python
 + Domain knowledge and project experience in below area will be a plus: x86 architecture; Linux kernel; Virtualization; Cloud SW stacks; Big data; Machine Learning, compiler and run time optimization, etc.
++ ***You know what the CAP theorem is and you feel confident that you can speak to what it does and does not cover in systems design.***
+	- CAP theorem, or Brewer's theorem, in system design and theoretical CS guarantees:
+		* consistency: every read receives the most recent write or an error
+			+ different from consistency definition in ACID properties
+		* availability: each request receives a non-error response, without the guarantee that it contains the most recent write
+		* partition tolerance: system continues to operate despite an arbitrary number of messages being dropped or delayed by the network between nodes
+		* When a network partition failure occurs, it has to do one of the following:
+			+ cancel the operation and decrease the availability but ensure consistency
+			+ proceed with the operation and provide availability but risk inconsistency
+		* therefore, when a design choice for network partition is made, it has to choose between consistency and availability.
++ Build integration code with many cutting-edge technologies and processes, including Python 3, Go, Presto, AWS, ML, NLP.
++ BDD (Cucumber, Gherkin)
+	- For behavior driven development
++ Object oriented programming experience (e.g. using Java, J2EE, EJB, .NET, WebSphere, etc.).
++ Must have experience with working on few technologies such as spring framework, SpringBoot, SpringMVC, JPA, MyBatis, Tomcat, Nginx
++ ***Cutting edge C++ knowledge (C++17, C++20)***
++ RxJava, Kotlin, Dagger
+	- Dagger, for CI/CD